projecthorus/horusdemodlib/horusbinaryv3/README.md

 ### Requirements
 - 62 bytes of payload data + 2 bytes of CRC
 - Removal of central authority for callsigns / fields
-- Able to be encoded on a micro controller / integrate with existing Horus Binary solutions
+- Able to be encoded on a microcontroller / integrate with existing Horus Binary solutions

 ### Why ASN.1?
 Abstract Syntax Notation 1 (ASN.1) is a way to describe data formats.
 The ASN.1 language lets us define the fields and data types that we expect see in a telemetry packet.